temporalio/reference-app-orders-go/docs/run-basic.md

 Follow these instructions to run the OMS locally, using the Temporal Service provided that the `temporal` command.
-This This is an expanded version of the instructions found in the _Quickstart_ section of the top-level README file.
+This is an expanded version of the instructions found in the _Quickstart_ section of the top-level README file.